 My submission to the Parliamentary Inquiry that followed the debacle was effectively a research project that included the results (and data) for an online survey that drew over 500 responses from the public.
-The survey focused on people's experiences with the 2016 census and their feelings around the de-anonymisation of that survey.
+The survey focused on peoples' experiences with the 2016 census and their feelings around the de-anonymisation of the census.

 In fact, the formation of Commonwealth privacy legislation in Australia is directly intertwined with past attempts to de-anonymise the census.